wardy484/T3CodeOverlay/README.md

 ## Development disclosure

-T3 Linkpearl has been entirely vibe coded: Kim directed the product, tested it in FFXIV, and made the release decisions, while the implementation and documentation were written with AI coding agents.
-This is disclosed plainly so users and contributors can judge the project with the right context.

-AI assistance does not lower the bar for changes.
-Maintainers are responsible for understanding what ships, reviewing contributions, testing user-visible behaviour, and responding to security reports.
+T3 Linkpearl has been entirely vibe coded, heavily inspired by a similar project built for WoW: Forever.

 ## Support